Selecting the Right Coolant Distribution Unit for Your AI Data Center

 Consider a CDU manufacturer’s sourcing practices as well as its location:

-• Manufacturing Location: When CDUs are manufactured in Canada, lead times are significantly more stable.
+• Manufacturing Location: Where the CDU is made is important.
+For a US data center operator, for example, CDUs manufactured in North America will have a shorter, more stable supply chain than overseas.
 Additionally, check the manufacturer’s ability to collaborate between its headquarters and manufacturing facility.
 Proximity results in improved collaboration and communication resulting in superior product quality and reliability.

 • Integrated Engineering Approach: Purchasing from a company deeply involved in engineering DLC systems ensures comprehensive design and manufacturing processes for CDUs, enhancing overall system integration and performance.